Mohcine1981/YouTube-channel-name-generator/README.md

-# YouTube-channel-name-generator
+# YouTube Channel Name Generator

+This is my first Python project.
-My first Python project – YouTube channel name generator
+It generates a YouTube channel name based on user input.

+## Technologies
+- Python

+## Level
+Beginner